Lola Naymark

-Lola Naymark (born 5 April 1987) is a French film and television actress, writer and director.
+Lola Naymark (born 5 April 1987) is a French film and television actress, writer, and director.
 In 2005 she was nominated for the César Award for Most Promising Actress for her role in A Common Thread but lost to Sara Forestier.

+Early and personal life

+Born in Paris, France.
+Besides her native French and English; Naymark can also speak Hebrew, Spanish and Dutch.